 What kind of shoes do I need?

-Crappy flip-flops you don’t care about.
-Or water shoes.
-I went for water shoes because I wanted foot protection without worrying about my shoes comin goff.
-This ended up being a REALLY good choice for when I got stuck in shallow parts of the river and needed to get up and walk myself back on course.
+If you want to buy something, I recommend water shoes.
+I like the newer water shoes that look like sneakers because I get extra foot protection and don’t worry about my shoes coming off.
+This is especially helpful for when (not if) you get stuck in shallow parts of the river and need to get up and walk yourself back on course.

 What clothes should I wear tubing?